 As determined by a review of department and demographics for both the City of Naples and Collier County, the department approximates the percentage of Black and Hispanic officers to the service area, but is barely above comparable national demographics for female officers.
-According to the Bureau of Justice Statistics 2010 report; the national average for women in local law enforcement agencies that are the similar in size to the Naples Police Department is 8%.
-Consequently, the department's current 9% of female officers is just above the national average.
+The national average for women in small (<100 sworn officers) law enforcement agencies that are the similar in size to the Naples Police Department is 10% (Bureau of Justice 2010).

 The department's recruitment plan should be to focus on maintaining the current levels of employment for Whites, Blacks and Hispanics.
 While the disparity of female Officers is minor, the department should make every effort to increase the number of qualified and experienced female officers.
-The recruitment plan for 2017 will continue to include advertising in women's law enforcement periodicals and websites.
+The recruitment plan for 2018 will continue to include advertising in women's law enforcement periodicals and websites.